 9. Make healthy lifestyle choices.

 It's never too late to make changes to improve your well-being.
 Improving your diet, taking time to exercise, getting enough rest and maintaining intimacy are all ways of feeling better both physically and emotionally.

 Hope is desirable and reasonable.
 Even if your cancer journey is complicated, you can set small goals and enjoy daily pleasures.
 Your family, culture or spiritual beliefs may help you think about hope in a new way.

 Survivorship requires many things - physical activity, nutrition, a healthy emotional life and management of any health concerns that may arise.
 You can improve your quality of life by addressing these factors together in an active way.
 The following resources may help you achieve the highest quality of life after treatment has ended.

-- Journey Forward: Established by the National Coalition for Cancer Survivorship (NCCS) and partners, this program compliments the Cancer Transitions program.
-It focuses on the need for people who have had cancer and their doctors to work as a team after active treatment comes to an end.
+- OncoLife Survivorship Care Plan from Penn Medicine (in English & Spanish): This website helps you and your health care team create a Survivorship Care Plan.
+Survivorship care plans focus on the need for people who have had cancer and their doctors to work as a team after active treatment comes to an end.